Selim Noujaim: Community involvement

 In May 2009, Noujaim was presented with a "Children's Champion" award by the Connecticut Early Childhood Alliance.
 The award recognizes his "commitment to early childhood issues" in his district in Waterbury's East End and at the State Capitol.

 In November 2009, Noujaim was awarded the Maureen A. Donahoe Life Award by Carolyn's Place, a crisis pregnancy center, for his steadfast work promoting a socially conservative agenda in the legislature.

 In March 2011, Noujaim was given the first Connecticut Reading Association's Legislative Literacy Advocate Award from CRA President Sandy Mangan during an awards ceremony at the capitol.
 The award honors a legislator who has been helpful in advocating and supporting literacy at the state and local level.

 In April 2013, Noujaim was awarded the Community Service Award from the Waterbury Sportsmen's Club during their annual awards dinner at the Aqua Turf Club in Southington.

 In 2015, he was named Legislator of the Year by the Connecticut Carwash Association, and Community Partner of the Year by Girls Inc. in Waterbury.
 Noujaim was also inducted into the Post University Hall of Fame during a ceremony in April, 2015.

+He returned to the Waterbury Regional Camber as a member of its board of directors, serving for nine years including the Executive Committee. he resumed his service as a volunteer of the Children's Community School becoming board president in 2019.
+In September 2019 Selim and Linda received the most prestigious Brass Button Awards when the City of Waterbury closed bank Street and Grand Street to accommodate a parade in their honor continuing to the Banquet at the Marriott.
+In January 2021, Selim was named one of five partners in the Next Generation Manufacturing Partnership for the State of Connecticut.
+He was appointed Commissioner of the Waterbury Police Department and on October 16, 2025 he was given a Championship Award by the Waterbury neighborhood Council.

+Linda Noujaim a retired Special education Teacher who in 34 years in the classroom has influenced hundreds of families who suffer from mental disability.
+Selim and Linda who continue to reside in Waterbury Connecticut have teamed up to care for the community.
+Linda has been a dedicated, loving, and a leader in every path of the community and without her leadership, Selim could not have achieved much.
+Linda is the bread and butter of the Noujaim Family.